bhdirect-ebooks/dev-docs/source/process/convert.md

 ---
 Once a title has made it through the entire development process and has passed peer review, congrats!
 It's time to convert and upload files so that they are one step closer to availability in Wordsearch and <https://app.wordsearchbible.com/>.

-## Navigating the Upload Process in VMWare (Windows)
+## Avoiding Issues During Conversion/Upload in VMWare (Windows)

-Running _**npm run build**_ on the Mac-side command line (in the project folder of your book title) will add new directories and files to your project directory, and all these files are important for the conversion/upload process.
+VMWare Fusion is what our team uses to simulate the Windows environment, which is necessary for running Wordsearch and reviewing titles therein.

 Working in the VMWare environment can be a bit tricky.
 Below are a few steps for avoiding obstacles that deal with permissions and other scripting requirements.